This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Frequently Asked Questions

 Yes.
 The formula is fragrance-free and non-comedogenic, formulated without common sensitizers.
-The Tranexamic Acid mechanism is particularly relevant for Fitzpatrick III–VI patients who carry the highest PIH risk post-procedure.
+Tranexamic Acid is particularly well-studied in Fitzpatrick III–VI patients who are more prone to hyperpigmentation.

 Yes.
-CODE3 is designed to layer cleanly under mineral SPF.
+CODE3 layers cleanly under mineral SPF.
 Apply morning and evening after cleansing, before sunscreen in the morning routine.
-No compatibility concerns with standard post-procedure cleansers or physical sunscreens.
+No compatibility concerns with standard cleansers or physical sunscreens.

 Contact skin-science@alonlabs.com for wholesale pricing and minimum order information.
 Sample kits are available for evaluation prior to purchase.